micmejia/bible-dump/NKJV/Genesis/Gen 50.md

 And after he had buried his father, Joseph returned to Egypt, he and his brothers and all who went up with him to bury his father. ## Joseph Reassures His Brothers

 ###### 15
-When Joseph's brothers saw that their father was dead, they said, "Perhaps Joseph will hate us, and may [^c]actually repay us for all the evil which we did to him."
+When Joseph's brothers saw that their father was dead, they said, "Perhaps Joseph will hate us, and may actually repay us for all the evil which we did to him."

 ###### 16
 So they sent _messengers_ to Joseph, saying, "Before your father died he commanded, saying,